by Mark Lawrence

 RED SISTER by Mark Lawrence intrigued me, and I was thirsty for a dark fantasy featuring a kickass heroine.
-This was my first experience with Lawerence and I quickly found myself wanting to savor this character driven tale with its dying world and magic.
+This was my first experience with Lawerence and I quickly found myself wanting to savor this character-driven tale with its dying world and magic.
 Fans of GRAVE MERCY and the Fair Assassin’s series will find themselves slipping quickly into this world.

 It will be difficult to do this tale justice and I am going to deliberately be vague.
 This world and its characters are best left for the reader to discover.

 We meet our protagonist, eight-year-old Nona Gray as she awaits the hangman for killing a man three times her size.
-Fate steps in and Nonna is saved when, Abbess Glass, the manager of the Sweet Mercy Convent offers her the chance to train as a Novice.
+Fate steps in and Nona is saved when, Abbess Glass, the manager of the Sweet Mercy Convent offers her the chance to train as a Novice.
 Nona is a hunska, and you will learn more about this ability and others at the school.
 This magical school trains young woman on the path, blades, poison, physical combat and more.
 The magical elements are brilliant from what each girl possessed to what she can achieve.

-I loved attended the Convent.
+I loved attending the Convent.
 If magical schools thrill you from lessons to boorish teachers, you will devour RED SISTER.
 Most of the setting takes place within its walls.
 From spells to training I was enthralled not only by the skills, but the worldbuilding, hierocracy, and political maneuvering that Lawerence developed within this world.
 A lot of what we learn is threaded throughout the tale, from lessons to conversations.
 Thus avoiding the need for information dumps, and while not entirely understood the magical elements hint at more to come.

 The world is on the verge of collapse, and their civilization has been pushed into this tiny corridor whose fate is dependent on the moon, which we are told keeps the ice that covers the remaining world at bay.
 Lawerence revealed a brutal world where the church and rulers have power.
 There are layers of plots as we devel into the social hierarchy, meet indentured humans, and learn that the blade rules.